Earlsdon Online

 Earlsdon Street

-In the picture above Moor Street is in the middle distance on the right but not as many shops as we see today.
-Earlsdon Street has not yet become a long range of shops, most being concentrated at the southern end.
-The rest is still private housing as it had been for most of the previous half century.
+In the earliest photograph, Moor Street is in the middle distance on the right, with not as many shops as we see today.
+Earlsdon Street had not yet become a long range of shops, most being concentrated at the southern end.
 The pillars holding the tramlines dominate the street scene.

-At first glance this view shows little change from today.
-The Co-operative Society grocer is on the corner of Poplar Road, built in 1907, now Bedlam.
-A. Keight’s shoe factory is on the left of the Empire Meat Co and H. Moore baker being the other side.
-The buildings between these shops and the Earlsdon Working Men’s’ Club were all demolished in the late 1980s to make way for a modern Co-op store, rather out of keeping with the rest of this street scene.
+The view showing the original City Arms and the Co-operative Store reveals that the Co-operative Society grocer on the corner of Poplar Road, built in 1907 (now Bedlam), changed little in appearance for many decades.
+The buildings between the shops and the Earlsdon Working Men's Club were demolished in the late 1980s to make way for a modern Co-op store, rather out of keeping with the rest of the street.

-To the left of this scene is the original City Arms.
-It continues to be known by some as Ma Cooper’s despite the original pub being replaced with its present building in 1931.
-Mrs Mary Jane Cooper was still in charge when this photograph was taken, her occupancy lasted from 1897 to 1921, when she died aged 84.
-Her time at the pub started with the opening of Albany Road and concluded at the time that most of the expansion of Earlsdon was complete.
-It is perhaps appropriate that hers is the name most famously associated with Earlsdon.
+To the left of that scene is the original City Arms, still known by some as Ma Cooper's despite the original pub being replaced with its current building in 1931.
+Mrs Mary Jane Cooper was in charge from 1897 to 1921, when she died aged 84 — her occupancy started with the opening of Albany Road and concluded when most of the expansion of Earlsdon was complete.

 Earlsdon Street about 1926